auditOne/goz-runner/README.md

 2. Run the script in tmux or use something like systemd to keep it running

     > $ ./script.sh

-You can see the output for the first run.

-Now sleep easy during GoZ ;)

 ## How it works